NateWac/unit3-105/README.md

 These data sets are chosen due to the fact that it is a large issue in the United States as there is a lack of food, there is an Obesity problem as well as a smoking issue in America in the specific states listed.

-The data came from the [County Health Data](#https://uncch.instructure.com/courses/4844/files/1951168?wrap=1) in the yeahttps://uncch.instructure.com/courses/4844/files/1951168?wrap=1)rs 2014-2015 which has the potential to put insight on the data that most people do not know.
+The data came from the [County Health Data](#https://uncch.instructure.com/courses/4844/files/1951168?wrap=1) 2014-2015 which has the potential to put insight on the data that most people do not know.